Length: SVL up to 71mm, with the tail being equal to or shorter than the body length

 Largely unknown.
 If disturbed Harlequin gecko make soft chirruping calls or a loud squeal.
 On warm afternoons they can sometimes be heard making loud calls, with males making a harsh chittering sound.

 Harlequin gecko are viviparous and have a long gestation, giving birth to one or two young every second or third year in late summer.

 Nectar and invertebrates.

 Nematode endoparasites have been recorded in Harlequin gecko.
 In captivity animals have been recorded as having Pseudomonas and Proteus bacteria and forms of fungi.

-DOC classifiy harlequin gecko as 'nationally vulnerable'.
+DOC classifiy harlequin gecko as 'Threatened - Nationally vulnerable'.
 DOC have a conservation strategy in place for Stewart Island and Rakiurae National Park.